UltraCart/rest_api_v2_sdk_javascript/docs/FraudApi.md

 > declineEmail(fraud_decline_emails_request)

-Decline emails during checkout fraud review
+Decline email during checkout fraud review

-Adds one or more email addresses to the fraud decline list for this merchant account.
+Adds one email address to the fraud decline list for this merchant account.

 ### Example